Adenocarcinoma: Colon

 The vast majority of colorectal cancers are adenocarcinomas.
 This is because the colon has numerous glands.
 Normal colonic glands tend to be simple and tubular in appearance with a mixture of mucus-secreting goblet cells and water-absorbing cells.
 These glands secrete mucus into the lumen of the colon to lubricate the feces as they pass towards the rectum.

 When these glands undergo a number of changes at the genetic level, they proceed in a predictable manner as they move from benign to an invasive, malignant colon cancer.
 In their research paper "Lessons from Hereditary Colorectal Cancer", Vogelstein, et al., suggested that colon cells lose the APC tumor suppressor gene and become a small polyp.
 Next, they suggested that k-Ras becomes activated and the polyp becomes a small, benign adenoma.
 The adenoma, lacking the "carcinoma" attached to the end of it, suggests that it is a benign version of the malignant adenocarcinoma.
 The gastroenterologist uses a colonoscopy to find and remove these adenomas and polyps to prevent them from continuing to acquire genetic changes that will lead to an invasive adenocarcinoma.
 Vogelstein et al. went on to suggest that loss of the DCC gene and of p53 result in a malignant adenocarcinoma.

-There will be a mass of a different color to the surrounding tissue.
-Bleeding from the tumor is often apparent as the tumor tends to grow blood vessels into it in a haphazard manner via secretion of a number of angiogenesis promoting factors such as VEGF.
-Histologically, tumours resembling the original structures are classified as well differentiated.
-Tumour cells that have lost any resemblance to original tissue, both in appearance and structure form, are denoted as poorly differentiated tumour cells.
-Regardless of the grade, malignant tumors tend to have a large nucleus with prominent nucleoli.
-There will also be a noticeable increase in the incidence of mitosis, or cell divisions.

 Lung

-Nearly 40% of lung cancers are adenocarcinomas, which usually originates in peripheral lung tissue.
+Nearly 40% of lung cancers are adenocarcinomas, which usually originate in peripheral lung tissue.
 Most cases of adenocarcinoma are associated with smoking; however, among people who have smoked fewer than 100 cigarettes in their lifetimes ("never-smokers"), adenocarcinoma is the most common form of lung cancer.
 A subtype of adenocarcinoma, the bronchioloalveolar carcinoma, is more common in female never-smokers, and may have a better long-term survival.

 This cancer usually is seen peripherally in the lungs, as opposed to small cell lung cancer and squamous cell lung cancer, which both tend to be more centrally located.